Khristina Chess

 Other Compassionate YA Books about Schizophrenia and Mental Health Issues

 You can find also several great Goodreads Schizophrenia Lists, such as YA Psychotic Disorders/Schizophrenia Fiction, and if depression and anxiety are the mental health issues that you want to understand more deeply, be sure to look at my post on 6 Gripping Young Adult Novels on Depression and Anxiety Struggles.
-You might also be interested in my post, Other Good Reads, which has a comprehensive list of reviews of YA books by type of tough topic.

 Other Books Like